jphilip86/nhanes_inferential_2021_23/README.md

 | WHD020             | Weight (pounds)      | Continuous  | 63-530 lbs                            |
 | vitamin_d_status   | Vitamin D lab        | Binary      | 0=At/above limit, 1=Below limit       |
 | hepb_positive      | Hepatitis B antibody | Binary      | 1=Positive, 0=Negative, NaN=Unknown   |

+## **Data Analysis Notes**

+I have included the line by line reasoning and notes in the notebook at the appropriate places.
+Thank you.